 ParSe v2: predict phase-separating protein regions from the primary sequence

-This is a form that allows you to enter a sequence and predict the regions in a protein that are disordered, and which subset of those regions can undergo liquid-liquid phase separation (LLPS).
+This is a form that allows you to enter a sequence and predict the regions in a protein that are disordered, and which subset of those regions can undergo phase separation.

 To analyze sequence sets using ParSe v2, please visit our other site.